The Kingdom Mandate

 Let me ask you something: when you go to work, do you leave your Christianity at the door, or does your faith influence how you do your job?
 I'm not talking about personal piety: don't cheat, don't lie, don't steal.
 These are good things and certainty every Christian should be a totally honest employee.
 But Christianity is not concerned with personal piety alone.
 Christianity is a world view and is concerned with more than just the individual.

 When God created mankind, He gave him the task of subduing creation, establishing civilizations and cultures in imitation of God's own creative work (Gen. 1:28, cf. Eph.
 5:1).
 This command, the Cultural Mandate or the Kingdom Mandate as I like to call it, enjoins us to follow God's example, not merely as stewards, but as God's viceregents.
-That means, like God, we are called to examine creation, take hold of it, "rearrange" and improve upon it.
+That means, like God, we are called (as James Jordan says somewhere), to examine creation, take hold of it, "rearrange" and improve upon it.
 Obviously we cannot duplicate God's creation of everything out of nothing; our imitation of God is limited to making use of the existing created realm.
 Yet we follow His example as we establish families, churches, schools, cities and governments.
 We comply with His pattern when we plant crops, build bridges, design computers or write music and literature (see Nancy Pearcey's book, Total Truth or Cornelius Van Til's work, The Defense of the Faith).

 The desire to do this is intrinsic to the human condition.
 Mankind is made in God's image and part of that image is revealed in Man's hunger to create and innovate.
 We cannot help but follow in God's footsteps.
 Unfortunately, far too many Christians don't understand these activities must be brought under the Lordship of Jesus Christ.
 So, rather than develop distinctly Christian views on government, education, entertainment and so on, we simply accept the views of the prevailing culture and "baptize" those beliefs for use in the Christian "ghetto."
 Yes, Christians should be the most honest, punctual and hard working people in society; we must also be creative and innovative and purveyors of excellence as well.